From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Introduction

-\begin{itemize} \item \textbf{Social engineering framework for LLM manipulation:} We introduce RSA, a systematic pretexting approach that reliably converts CVE identifiers into working exploits by manipulating LLMs' context-processing mechanisms, revealing fundamental weaknesses in current safety architectures.
+In summary, this paper makes the following contributions: \begin{itemize} \item \textbf{Social engineering framework for LLM manipulation:} We introduce RSA, a systematic pretexting approach that reliably converts CVE identifiers into working exploits by manipulating LLMs' context-processing mechanisms, revealing fundamental weaknesses in current safety architectures.

 \item \textbf{Empirical validation against production software:} We evaluate LLM-generated exploits against controlled, vulnerable Odoo instances that replicate real-world deployment conditions, demonstrating that theoretical vulnerabilities translate directly into practical compromises.